 A 65-year-old Hawaiian will live another 16.2 years, on average.
 That’s compared to another 10.6 years in Mississippi, the state with the lowest longevity rankings, according to recent data from the Centers for Disease Control and Prevention.
-Try out Hawaii on a trip — it’s one of our picks for the Best Exotic Vacations in the World!
+Also, Hawaii is one of our picks for the Best Exotic Vacations in the World.

 Although time spent watching the boob tube is associated with shorter lifespans, researchers who followed the news-gathering habits of more than 1,100 Italian adults found that people who had the most exposure to media were also the healthiest eaters.
 (Healthy eating, of course, is strongly linked with staying above ground longer.)

-A study published in BioMed Centra showed that people who eat nuts have a 39 percent lower risk of early death than people who don’t — and walnut eaters, in particular, have a 45 percent lower risk of dying early.
-They’re just one of the 25 Foods to Keep You Young Forever!
+A study published in BioMed Centra showed that people who eat nuts have a 39 percent lower risk of early death than people who don’t—and walnut eaters, in particular, have a 45 percent lower risk of dying early.
+Walnuts, for the record, are just one of the 25 Foods to Keep You Young Forever.